What’s your decision-making style on the farm?

 Everyone has their own way of making decisions.
 Some people are disciplined, systematic analysts.
 Others listen to their gut.
 Many, if not most, combine both approaches to one degree and another.

 Are there decision-making best practices that farmers can adapt to their own situations?
-Here are the views of a farmer, a consultant who advises farmers, and a business professor who also happens to be a farmer.
+Here are the views of a farmer and a business professor who also happens to be a farmer.

 When you consider the scale of Jeff Carlson’s farming and business operations, it seems clear that many sound decisions have been made over the years.